osg-htc/docs/docs/common/contact-registration.md

-OSG staff keep track of contact information for OSG Consortium participants to provide access to OSG services, notify administrators and security contacts of software and security updates, and coordinating in case of security incidents or troubleshooting services.
+OSG staff keep track of contact information for OSG Consortium participants to provide access to OSG services, notify administrators and security contacts of software and security updates, and coordinate in case of security incidents or troubleshooting services.

 The OSG contact management service is backed by [InCommon federation](https://www.incommon.org/federation/), meaning that contacts may register with the OSG using their institutional identities with familiar Single Sign-On forms.